-As an an example you find the instructions how the sample GRASS LOCATION alaska, which is projected in Albers Equal Area projection with unit feet was created for the QGIS sample dataset.
+As an example here is how the sample GRASS LOCATION alaska, which is projected in Albers Equal Area projection with unit feet was created for the QGIS sample dataset.
 This sample GRASS LOCATION alaska will be used for all examples and exercises in the following GRASS GIS related chapters.
 It is useful to download and install the dataset on your computer 1.4).